Svdvoort/slurmpie/docs/source/index.rst

-slurmpy
+slurmpie
 ===================================

-Slurmpy is a small module which makes it easier to interact with `slurm <https://slurm.schedmd.com/documentation.html>`_.
+slurmpie is a small module which makes it easier to interact with `slurm <https://slurm.schedmd.com/documentation.html>`_.
-The source code can be found at https://github.com/Svdvoort/slurmpy.
+The source code can be found at https://github.com/Svdvoort/slurmpie.

 Contents
 -----------